CL-CHEN-Lab/OK-Seq/README.md

 "_HMMsegments_highFlatZone.txt" and "_HMMsegments_LowFlatZone.txt" are for the two replication intermediate (flat) zones calling results.

+### Test data and published results
+You can find a test dataset and the corresponding results in the "templates_bam2hmm" folder.

+And the OK-Seq data and results from our previous publications are available at the "published_results" folder.

 ## Reference:

 Petryk N., Kahli M., d'Aubenton-Carafa Y., Jaszczsyzyn Y., Shen Y., Sylvain M., Thermes C., CHEN C.L.#, and Hyrien O.# (#co-last authors).
 Replication landscape of the human genome. ***Nat.
 Commun.*** 7, 10208 (2016). https://doi.org/10.1038/ncomms10208